6.4 Computing Exposure Times

 • The detector background, or dark current, (Bdet) in counts/s/pix, and the read noise (RN) in counts, if using the CCD.

 As of Cycle 25, the ETC has a trio of Dark Rate choices for the CCD.
 These choices; low (top), medium (default) and high (bottom), correspond to location on the detector and allow a more precise estimate of the dark current for a particular CCD configuration.
-We would like to emphasize that, while the ETC can only reflect an average of the dark current rate, the STIS FUV dark current rate in particular exhibits tremendous variations with position on the detector (due to the infamous glow region) and with the time during which the HV has been on.
+We would like to emphasize that, while the ETC can only reflect an average of the dark current rate, the STIS FUV dark current rate in particular exhibits tremendous variations with position on the detector (due to the infamous glow region) and with the time during which the High Voltage (HV) has been on.
 These effects are described in detail in Section 7.5.2, in particular in Figure 7.21 and Figure 7.22.
 STIS FUV MAMA users whose observations are sensitive to dark current (e.g., faint targets) are strongly encouraged to read the corresponding documentation to assess the feasibility of their observations and better constrain the exposure time needed to achieve the required accuracy.

 Section 6.5 provides the information you need to determine the sky-plus-detector background for your observation.